• Skip to primary navigation

 I wish I could show you pictures from the tour, but they don't let you take them, and my stealth photography skills (as my daughters will tell you) suck are nonexistent.

 What I can show you are some beautiful guitars from the Gibson showroom.
-For example, the guitar above and on the left below - a custom guitar created by a single master luthier over the course of an entire year - is the single most expensive guitar I've ever touched.
+For example, the guitar on the left - a custom guitar created by a single master luthier over the course of an entire year - is the single most expensive guitar I've ever touched.
 It comes with 14 kt gold hardware, mother-of-pearl inlay, and a $26,669 price tag.

 Gibson collage: Beautiful inlaid electric guitar, close-up top down of Les Paul head and neck, Gibson sign lighted at night.